Decoding Gray Matter: large-scale analysis of brain cell morphometry to inform microstructural modeling of diffusion MR signals: Materials and Methods

 \subsection{Shape descriptors}

-Many diffusion models of the diffusion MRI signal rely on modelling the cellular structure as a collection of randomly orientated cylinders in space \cite{zhang2012noddi, novikov2018rotationally}.
-Whilst this was initially applied to modelling the signal from white matter where axons can be simplified to a collection of cylinders/sticks this model has been shown to apply to the dendrites of neurons \cite{palombo2020sandi, jelescu2022neurite} and has been incorporated into current grey matter models of the diffusion signal.The cellular structure is modeled as a collection of cylinders, enabling the computation of fractional anisotropy (FA).
+Many diffusion MRI models represent cellular structure as a collection of randomly oriented cylinders \cite{zhang2012noddi, novikov2018rotationally}.
+Initially applied to the signal from white matter where axons can be simplified to a collection of sticks this model has been shown to apply to the dendrites of neurons \cite{palombo2020sandi, jelescu2022neurite} and has been incorporated into current grey matter diffusion MRI-based models.

-To calculate FA we followed the method outlined in \cite{hansen2013using}.
-This involves decomposing the cell into its primary projections and further segmenting these into cylinders of length $l=10\mu m$.
-From these segments the FA can be calculated by first computing the scatter matrix of the weighted line segments (weighted by their volume), from which the eigenvalues ($\tau_i$) can be found (Fig.\ref{fig:FA}).
-The FA can be calculated from these eigenvalues using the following equation.
+To compute the fractional anisotropy (FA) for the cellular structure, the cellular structure was modeled as a collection of cylinders, following the method described in \cite{hansen2013using}.
+First, the cells were decomposed into primary projections and further segmented into cylinders of length $10\mu m$ (Fig.\ref{fig:FA}).
+FA is calculated by first computing the scatter matrix of the weighted line segments orientations (weighted by volume), from which the eigenvalues ($\tau_i$) are derived.
+FA is then calculated as:

-It should be noted, due to the limited depth of field of some of the cellular reconstructions due to the method of acquisition, some cells appear flattened in dimension the perpendicular to the plane of the acquisition, which would result in an artificially high FA.
-To account for this, assuming that cells are axially symmetric, if the first eigenvalue was significantly lower than the second, $\tau_1<<\tau_2$, then the first eigenvalue was set to equal second, $\tau_1=\tau_2$, and all eigenvalues were normalized such that, $\sum_{i=1}^{3} \tau_i = 1$.
+In some cellular reconstructions, limitations in depth of field resulting from the imaging technique lead to anisotropic inaccuracies (see Supplementary Fig.2), with cells appearing compressed along the axis perpendicular to the acquisition plane (Z-axis).
+This artifact can result in overestimated fractional anisotropy in said reconstructions.
+For this reason, alongside the FA, we also report the estimated eigenvalues in ascending order $(\tau_{1} \leq \tau_{2} \leq \tau_{3})$ and an adjusted FA (Adj.FA) were we assumed $\tau_{1}=\tau_{2}$.

-The FA was calculated for all cells and the mean and standard deviation are reported.
+The mean and standard deviation are reported for all cell types.